Oneo64/Starlattice/Technology/Radios.md

 These radios use the same identification system as handheld radios, requiring an ID and a code before they can be used.

-The limitation of these radios is that after a few hundred thousand astronomical units, or through around 40 meters of thick material (like concrete), their messages will start to go fuzzy and eventually disappear.
+The limitation of these radios is that after several hundred astronomical units, or through around 40 meters of thick material (like concrete), their messages will start to go fuzzy and eventually disappear.